amrezzd/shecanman/README.md

 ## Installation

-Installation is optional, required only when you want to be able to call the script everywhere:
+Installation is optional, required only when you want to be able to call the script from everywhere:

 ```shell script
 sudo bash shecanman install